abhi3700/My_Learning_DeFi/concepts/README.md

 - "constant product market maker" is also called "constant function market makers" (CFMMs).
 - Bonding curve: relationship between price & token supply.
 - CFMMs: relationship between 2 or more tokens.
-- Compound uses non-CFMM because the interest rate is dynamic based on the utilization ration and the goal is not to keep the interest rate constant.
+- Compound uses non-CFMM because the interest rate is dynamic based on the utilization ratio and the goal is not to keep the interest rate constant.

 ### CFMM